Ohkthx/tatk-rs/README.md

 - **Indicator**
   - Stats - Basic statistics for the indicator such as: sum, mean, variance, and standard deviation.
   - Period - Period of window of the data for the indicator.
-  - Value - Current value held by the indicator.
   - Next - Add a new data point to the indicator to recalculate value.
 - **User Defined**
   - AsValue - Alternative value that can be passed to an Indicators `Next`.